madjeek-web/symfony-mailjet-bundle/README.md

 If you combine Symfony and Mailjet :
 Then, it's your website (built with Symfony) that becomes the conductor.
 It tells the Mailjet factory: "When a new user signs up, automatically send them this welcome email" or "When an order is validated, send the confirmation".
 Symfony handles the logic and the triggering (WHEN and WHY to send), and Mailjet handles the ultra-fast shipping and tracking (HOW to send it and knowing if it arrived properly).

-Why is it BETTER to combine them ?
+Why is it better to combine them ?
 It's automated and reliable: You don't need to go to the Mailjet site at 3 a.m. to send 100 order confirmation emails.
 Symfony does it by itself, and Mailjet ensures they arrive quickly.

 It's more powerful: Symfony can send personalized emails with data from your database (e.g., "Congratulations [Player Name] for your score of [Level]!").
 It's much stronger than writing them all by hand in Mailjet.

 You keep Mailjet's power: Even by going through Symfony, you benefit from all of Mailjet's great tools: statistics (who opened the email), deliverability (not in spam), and contact management.

-Why would it NOT be BETTER (or simpler) ?
+Why would it not be better (or simpler) ?
 You need to know how to code: For Symfony to talk to Mailjet, you have to write PHP code, install libraries, and manage errors.
 It's a bit more work at the beginning.

 For very simple sends: If you just need to send a newsletter to your list from time to time, directly using Mailjet's "drag-and-drop" editor is much simpler and faster.
 You don't need a developer for that.
 The Mailjet site is made for that, with templates and tools for "marketers".